AlibabaCloudDocs/dts/intl.en-US/Data Synchronization/Synchronize data to or from an Apsara PolarDB cluster/Synchronize data from a PolarDB-O cluster to a user-created Kafka cluster.md

 ## Precautions

--   In this scenario, DTS supports only<dfn class="aliterm" aliterm-def="DTS synchronizes incremental data that is generated in the source database to the destination database." \>incremental data synchronization</dfn\>.
-DTS does not support and
+-   In this scenario, DTS supports only DTS does not support and
 -   A single data synchronization task can synchronize data from only one database.
 To synchronize data from multiple databases, you must create a data synchronization task for each database.
 -   To ensure that the delay time of data synchronization is accurate, DTS adds a heartbeat table named `dts_postgres_heartbeat` to the source database.
 The following figure shows the schema of the heartbeat table.